Cbiz17/poppy-idea-engine/docs/PROJECT-INSTRUCTIONS.md

 ## Working with the AI System

 ### Dynamic Prompts
 The system uses `get_dynamic_system_prompt()` to select the best-performing AI prompts based on user feedback.
 Always prefer dynamic prompts over hardcoded ones.
-Monitor prompt performance through the admin dashboard.
+Monitor prompt performance through the Poppy Lab.

 ### Feedback Collection
 Every AI response should have feedback collection UI (thumbs up/down, ratings).
 This data drives the self-improvement system and is monitored for effectiveness.